Update on Aggregation Clauses in Insurance Contracts

 Timothy Cockram

-Timothy Cockram is a Senior Associate in the Dispute Resolution and Litigation team at Carson McDowell.
+Timothy Cockram is a Partner in the Dispute Resolution and Litigation team at Carson McDowell.
 Timothy specialises in professional indemnity and advises a wide range of professionals, to include solicitors, engineers, consultants, surveyors and architects.

 Related Insights